tresoldi/dafsa/README.md

 ![DNA example](https://raw.githubusercontent.com/tresoldi/dafsa/master/doc/dna.png)

 ## Changelog

 Version 0.2:
-  - Added support for weighted edges
+  - Added support for weighted edges and nodes
-  - Added Graphviz export and generation
+  - Added DOT export and Graphviz generation
-  - Refined minimization method, which repeated until completion or can be skipped
+  - Refined minimization method, which can be skipped if desired (resulting in a standard trie)
-  - Added some examples in the resources, also used for test data
+  - Added examples in the resources, also used for test data
-  - **Added code for Daciuk's packages as an extra directory**

 Version 0.1: